• About

 Besides the snacks, the trip also yielded a massive haul of produce including a boatload of Ontario peaches, baby eggplants, zucchini, tomatoes, GF focaccia with poppyseed & onion, sweet potatoes, kale, and fancy mushrooms.
 The peaches were by far the best score – about 2 dozen peaches for $8 – but what do you do with that many peaches?
 I peeled and sliced up a few and froze them for future use and will give some away.

 These crumbles were a great way to chip away at three or four of them.
 I feel like fruit desserts are as healthy as a dessert can be while still satisfying your sweet tooth, especially if they are homemade, vegan, and gluten-free.
 This recipe is an adaptation of Ina Garten’s recipe in Barefoot Contessa at Home cookbook.
 I have a signed copy of the book – I met Ina after standing in line for about 2 hours to get her autograph at Chapters.
-She is as lovely and likeable in person as she is on her cooking show.
+She is as lovely and likable in person as she is on her cooking show.

-boiling peachesfruit mix lemon
+fruit mix lemon

 The easiest way to peel a bunch of peaches is to immerse them in boiling water for about 30 seconds and then immediately dunk them in cold water.
-After this, the peach skin peel off very quickly and easily.
+After this, the peach skin peels off very quickly and easily.
 I remember when my mom would can peaches and skinned bushels of peaches so we would enjoy her canned peaches throughout the winter.

-brown + white sugareb vegan butter in cubes
+eb vegan butter in cubes

-The gluten free crumble is mainly a blend of brown and white sugar, Earth Balance’s Vegan Buttery Sticks, and Bob’s Red Mill GF All Purpose Flour (all staples in my pantry/fridge).
-You can make this for your gluten eating friends and they won’t be able to tell that it’s vegan and gluten free.
+The gluten-free crumble is mainly a blend of brown and white sugar, Earth Balance’s Vegan Buttery Sticks, and Bob’s Red Mill GF All Purpose Flour (all staples in my pantry/fridge).
+You can make this for your gluten-eating friends and they won’t be able to tell that it’s vegan and gluten-free.
 Also, this recipe can easily be multiplied for a crowd.
 It’s both a satisfying way to end a meal and say goodbye to summer as we head into fall.

 Crumble topping ready to bake